SouravDn-p/SouravDn-p/README.md

 # 🌟 Sourav Debnath | Web Developer

 ## 👋 About Me
 Hi!
-I'm *Sourav Debnath*, a passionate *Web Developer* from Bangladesh.
-I have a strong background in the *MERN stack* and am currently learning *Next.js* to build high-performance applications.
-I love solving problems, optimizing code, and creating seamless user experiences.
+I'm Sourav Debnath, a CSE student at Green University and a passionate Web Developer from Bangladesh.
+I have a strong background in the MERN stack and am currently learning Next.js to build high-performance applications.
+I enjoy solving problems, optimizing code, and creating seamless user experiences.

 ## 🚀 What I'm Currently Doing
 - 🚀 *Diving deep into Next.js* to build high-performance applications